dhthwy/r/README.md

 "Nearly 100Gs in credit.

 Doesn't mean jack though.
-Paper tiger isn't a good thing."
+Paper tiger isn't a good thing.

+I couldn't spend it all even if I wanted to.
+I'd get shut down at 50% or less."

 ---